kleopatra999/chef-osmosis/README.md

 ### default

 #### install_type
-'pkg' or 'source'.
+'pkg' or 'tgz'.
 The former installs osmosis as a debian package, the latter pulls from node[:osmosis][:url] and unpacks the tarball to node[:osmosis][:installdir].
 Ark will create a symlink to '/usr/local/bin/osmosis', assuming you use the defaults.